Spartronics4915/developers_handbook/robot_programming/robot_lessons/1_motors.md

 In this section we're going to ask you to do something without giving you the code.

 ### Inverting our motor
 Now that we have this set up, what if you want to reverse the output of the motor?
-You could just change 0.5 to -0.5, but that can rapidly become confusing when you need to reverse it again (this may seem unlikely, but once things get more complex it can happen).
-Instead of unary negation, there's a method that will do this for us: [`setInverted`](https://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/motorcontrol/can/BaseMotorController.html#setInverted-boolean-).
+You could just change 0.5 to -0.5, but we're lazy.
+Luckily, there's a method that will do this for us: [`setInverted`](http://www.ctr-electronics.com/downloads/api/java/html/classcom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1can_1_1_base_motor_controller.html#aaeccf1a74b1b17755417432fba24fb73).
 Just call `motor.setInverted`, and you can reverse the motor's output.

  - Now that you know that, go ahead and invert the motor's output.